-Next, just because the seller did a pre-sale home inspection of its own absolutely does not mean that you should skip doing one on your own.
-That’s because not all home inspectors are created equal, but also because what’s important in the condition of the property to you as the buyer will be far, far different from what is important to the seller.
+Next, just because the seller did their own pre-sale home inspection absolutely does not mean that you should skip doing one on your own.
+That’s because not all home inspectors are created equal, and also because what’s important regarding the condition of the property to you as the buyer will be far, far different from what is important to the seller.

 Searching for past or present pest infestations — mice, termites, spiders or scorpions — all require a separate inspection from a licensed professional, as does looking for the presence of lead or radon.

-As a buyer you might think that a seller would know about all of these.
-Maybe yes, maybe no. Often times people who have lived in a house get used to the little problems and after a while forget about them.
+As a buyer, you might think that a seller would know about all of these.
+Maybe yes, maybe no. Often people who have lived in a house get used to the little problems and after a while forget about them.

 Don’t forget that a pre-listing seller home inspection will give your buyer the peace of mind they’re looking for, and detailed more-than-one home inspections for buyers let you avoid potential problems before you own them!